1 Scope of the Policy

 - Any other supporting information submitted

-7.3 The panel will make a decision taking into account the following overarching principles to judge whether the offence(s):
+6.4 The decision will be informed by the following principles to judge whether the offence(s):

-- Constitute, or not constitute, a risk to the safety and/or wellbeing of other members of the University community that is inconsistent with the University’s duty of care.
+- Constitute, or do not constitute, a risk to the safety and/or wellbeing of other members of the University community, placement or workplace that is inconsistent with the University’s duty of care.

 - Whether the criminal record has any bearing on the applicant’s suitability to be a member of the student body